NLO QCD corrections to Higgs boson plus jet production with full top-quark mass dependence: Conclusions and Outlook

 The result removes the theoretical uncertainty on differential \Hj distributions due to the unknown top mass corrections at NLO in QCD.
 Besides the transverse momentum distribution, shown here, this calculation enables accurate predictions to be made also for other observables where the top-quark mass effects may play a significant role.

 As the experimental precision at the LHC improves in the coming years, this result aids the study of the Higgs boson properties also in boosted regimes.
-Providing a more accurate theoretical description of the Higgs boson production at large transverse momentum allows not only to unravel the details of the electroweak symmetry breaking mechanism, but also to search for indirect signs of New Physics.
+Providing a more accurate theoretical description of the Higgs boson production at large transverse momentum will be helpful not only for unraveling the details of the electroweak symmetry breaking mechanism, but also in the search for indirect signs of new physics.